drj11/sheffield-local-elections/source/provenance.md

 Fixing the two lines immediately before "Park & Arbourthorne" onto one line by hand.

+Fixing "Nether Edge" to "Nether Edge & Sharrow".

+And "Walkey" to "Walkley".

 `2016local.csv`
 saved using "Save As" and selecting CSV and UTF-8 output.
 Note: Unix (LF) line-endings.